- Independent auditor's report

 The group audit team performed audit procedures on the components Beter Bed B.V., Beter Beheer B.V. and Beter Bed Holding N.V.
 As the auditor of the group we used the work performed by the component auditor of BBH Services GmbH & Co.
 KG (consolidated) and Matratzen Concord GmbH (Vienna, Austria).

-Where the work was performed by the component auditor, we determined the level of involvement we needed to have in their audit work to be able to conclude whether sufficient appropriate audit evidence had been obtained as a basis for our opinion on the consolidated financial statements as a whole.
+Where component auditors performed the work, we determined the level of involvement we needed to have in their audit work to be able to conclude whether we had obtained sufficient appropriate audit evidence as a basis for our opinion on the consolidated financial statements as a whole.

 By performing the procedures above at components, combined with additional procedures at group level, we have been able to obtain sufficient and appropriate audit evidence on the Group’s financial information, as a whole, to provide a basis for our opinion on the financial statements.